-1:1 Or In the beginning when God created the heavens and the earth, . . .
-Or When God began to create the heavens and the earth, . . .
+1:1 Or In the beginning when God created the heavens and the earth, ...
+Or When God began to create the heavens and the earth, ...
 1:26 Or man; Hebrew reads adam.
 1:27 Or the man; Hebrew reads ha-adam.

-In the image of God he created them;

-male and female he created them.

-28Then God blessed them and said, "Be fruitful and multiply.
-Fill the earth and govern it.
-Reign over the fish in the sea, the birds in the sky, and all the animals that scurry along the ground."
-2o Then God said, "Look!
-I have given you every seed-bearing plant throughout the earth and all the fruit trees for your food.
-3o And I have given every green plant as food for all the wild animals, the birds in the sky, and the small animals that scurry along the ground-everything that has life."
-And that is what happened.
-31Then God looked over all he had made, and he saw that it was very good!
+GENESIS 2 . . . page 4

+Then God looked over all he had made, and he saw that it was very good!

 And evening passed and morning came, marking the sixth day.

 2 So the creation of the heavens and the earth and everything in them was completed.
-2On the seventh day God had finished his work of creation, so he rested from all his work.
-3And God blessed the seventh day and declared it holy, because it was the day when he rested from all his work of creation.
-4This is the account of the creation of the heavens and the earth.
-The Man and Woman in Eden When the Lord God made the earth and the heavens, neither wild plants nor grains were growing on the earth.
-The Lord God had not yet sent rain to water the earth, and there were no people to cultivate the soil.
-Instead, springs came up from the ground and watered all the land.
-'Then the Lord God formed the man from the dust of the ground.
+On the seventh day God had finished his work of creation, so he rested\ from all his work.
+And God blessed the seventh day and declared it holy, because it was the day when he rested from all his work of creation.

+This is the account of the creation of the heavens and the earth.

+The Man and Woman in Eden

+When the LORD God made the earth and the heavens, neither wild plants nor grains were growing on the earth.
+The LORD God had not yet sent rain to water the earth, and there were no people to cultivate the soil.
+Instead, springs\ came up from the ground and watered all the land.
+Then the LORD God formed the man from the dust of the ground.
 He breathed the breath of life into the man's nostrils, and the man became a living person.

-8Then the Lord God planted a garden in Eden in the east, and there he placed the man he had made.
-9The Lord God made all sorts of trees grow up from the ground-trees that were beautiful and that produced delicious fruit.
+Then the Loxo God planted a garden in Eden in the east, and there he placed the man he had made.
+The Loxo God made all sorts of trees grow up from the ground-trees that were beautiful and that produced delicious fruit.
 In the middle of the garden he placed the tree of life and the tree of the knowledge of good and evil.

-10A river watered the garden and then flowed out of Eden and divided into four branches.
-"The first branch, called the Pishon, flowed around the entire land of Havilah, where gold is found.
-12The gold of that land is exceptionally pure; aromatic resin and onyx stone are also found there.
-13The second branch, called the Gihon, flowed around the entire land of Cush.
-14The third branch, called the Tigris, flowed east of the land of Asshur.
+A river watered the garden and then flowed out of Eden and divided into four branches.
+The first branch, called the Pishon, flowed around the entire land of Havilah, where gold is found.
+The gold of that land is exceptionally pure; aromatic resin and onyx stone are also found there.
+The second branch, called the Gihon, flowed around the entire land of Cush.
+The third branch, called the Tigris, flowed east of the land of Asshur.
 The fourth branch is called the Euphrates.

-15The LORD God placed the man in the Garden of Eden to tend and watch over it.
-16But the LORD God warned him, "You may freely eat the fruit of every tree in the garden-17except the tree of the knowledge of good and evil.
+The LORD God placed the man in the Garden of Eden to tend and watch over it.
+But the LORD God warned him, "You may freely eat the fruit of every tree in the garden-except the tree of the knowledge of good and evil.
 If you eat its fruit, you are sure to die."

-18Then the LORD God said, "It is not good for the man to be alone.
+Then the LORD God said, "It is not good for the man to be alone.
 I will make a helper who is just right for him."
-19So the LORD God formed from the ground all the wild animals and all the birds of the sky.
-He brought them to the man to see what he would call them, and the man chose a name for each one.
-20He gave names to all the livestock, all the birds of the sky, and all the wild animals.
+So the LORD God formed from the ground all the wild animals and all the birds of the sky.
+He brought them to the man\ to see what he would call them, and the man chose a name for each one.
+He gave names to all the livestock, all the birds of the sky, and all the wild animals.
 But still there was no helper just right for him.

-2'So the Lord God caused the man to fall into a deep sleep.
-While the man slept, the Lord God took out one of the man's ribs and closed up the opening.
-22Then the Lord God made a woman from the rib, and he brought her to the man.
+So the LORD God caused the man to fall into a deep sleep.
+While the man slept, the LORD God took out one of the man's ribs\ and closed up the opening.
+Then the LORD God made a woman from the rib, and he brought her to the man.

 23"At last!" the man exclaimed.